Gobindram Mitter: Extravagance

-Mitter earned fabulous amounts of money.
-He was so powerful that his boss Holwell could not remove him.
+Mitter earned large amounts of money.
+He was considered too powerful for his boss Holwell to remove him.

 He is credited by some as being the first Bengali to drive a coach.
 His celebration of the Hindu festivals was marked with lavishness and extravagance.
 The entire image of goddess Durga was wrapped in gold and silver leaf.
 Thirty to fifty maunds (one maund is about 37 kg) of rice was offered to the deity, a thousand Brahmins were fed and given gifts.
 It was he who fired the urge for conspicuous consumption in the society of his time.
 Mitter had a sprawling house at Kumortuli spread on 50 bighas (around 16 acres) of land.
 He also had a famous villa, Nandan Bagan, in rural Bengal.

 Legend

 Mitter became a legend in his lifetime.
 He was famous as native deputy and the words "Gobindramer chhari" (Gobndram's stick) was celebrated in a Bengali rhyming proverb: